vishapoberon/vipack/readme.md

 ![](https://xn--y9azesw6bu.xn--y9a3aq/media/uploads/2022/01/19/4b650ab4-2e97-45f8-8fd3-af1c726399c0.png)

-vipack
+vipak
 ======

-vipack is a language or dependency agnostic package manager.
+vipak is a language or dependency agnostic package manager.

-currently it has a backend to retrieve dependencies from the [vipack tree](https://github.com/vishaps/vipackTree).
+currently it has a backend to retrieve dependencies from the [vipak tree](https://codeberg.org/vishapoberon/vipatsar).

 that is a list of json files, each containing information about the package dependencies, where to download the packages, and how to build those.